 How to get there

-When you drive southbound at the ring road of Paris, you'll have at exit Porte de Saint-Cloud suddenly the Parc des Princes in your rear view mirror, with it's famous concrete columns.
-If you prefer to come by public transport: metroline 9 has stops at the Champs-Elysées and near the Eiffel Tower, and goes directly to the stadium.
+When you drive southbound at the ring road of Paris, you'll suddenly see the Parc Des Princes in your rearview mirror when you exit Porte de Saint-Cloud.
+If you prefer to come by public transport: metro line 9 has stops at the Champs-Elysées and near the Eiffel Tower and goes directly to the stadium.
 Get off the metro at Porte de Saint-Cloud, from where it's just a short walk to the Parc des Princes.